-Oh, right...
+Oh, yeah...
 I should also talk about stuff other than work.
 Hmmmm...
 I'm a coffee addict, I love bouldering, avatar: the last airbender, the legend of korra, and japanese funk.
 Big fan of Tatsuro Yamashita right now.

 I'm always happy to meet new people, and would love to know your story, too.
 You can reach me at email@example.com if you like to talk over coffee!